Last Updated on 7 June 2023 by admin

 In previous posts, we have looked at how to identify potential phishing attempts which may contain malicious URLs that can harvest your credentials.
 Recent attacks against Microsoft, Facebook, and Twitter have all used specially crafted URLs to phish customers and employees.
 These attacks have been extremely successful and further proves humans are the weakest element in security.
 But what can be done to prevent these attacks aside from user education?

-This post briefly outlines how machine learning can be used to identify a malicious link simply by looking at its vocabulary and a selection of other features.
+This post briefly outlines how machine learning can be used to identify a malicious phishing links simply by looking at its vocabulary and a selection of other features.
 The research project was conducted as part of Informer’s ongoing refinement of phishing simulations to help clients gain a more valuable engagement.

 Here is the code for this project

 Getting started with the right data

 Before beginning any machine learning project, it is imperative to find a good dataset that contains enough data points to meaningfully train the model and provide accurate and reliable results.
 For this project, a dataset provided on Kaggle has been used.
 This dataset contains over 500,000 entries and will be perfect for training the model.

 Define the data features

 The dataset contains URLs and labels saying whether they have been verified to be malicious (bad) or not (good), but to actually train the model we need to extract useful information (features) from the data the machine learning model will be able to understand.
 This raises the question of what constitutes a malicious link?
 To help visualize this, we can get a sample from the dataset: